O(3) transformations¶

 augmentation.

-To transform a TensorBlock, transform_block()
+To transform a TensorMap (or a

-and transform_tensor() need to know, for each component axis, whether it
+O3Transformations.transform_block()) need to know, for each component

-carries a Cartesian or a spherical tensor.
-This is inferred from the axis name:
+axis, whether it carries a Cartesian or a spherical tensor.
+This is inferred

 Cartesian axes are named

 xyz, orxyz_1,xyz_2, … for blocks with several Cartesian axes (e.g. rank-2 Cartesian tensors).
-These are rotated directly with the (3, 3) transformation matrix \(R\) passed toO3Transformation, following the usual column-vector convention \(v' = R v\) (equivalently, since values are stored as rows,values_transformed = values @ R.T).Spherical axes are named
+These are rotated directly with the (3, 3) transformation matrix \(R\) passed toO3Transformations, following the usual column-vector convention \(v' = R v\) (equivalently, since values are stored as rows,values_transformed = values @ R.T).Spherical axes are named

 o3_mu, oro3_mu_1,o3_mu_2, … They are rotated with the real Wigner-D matrix for the angular momentumo3_lambda(respectivelyo3_lambda_1,o3_lambda_2, …) found in the block’s key.
 Real, rather than complex, spherical harmonics are used throughout, matching the convention used elsewhere in metatomic and metatensor for spherical targets.